knyazer/RSS/README.md

 # RSS
 Rapid Simple (Soccer) Simulator

-It is an attempt to make a convenient and really slimple to use robotics simulator.
-Under development for now
+It is an attempt to make a convenient and really simple to use robotics simulator.
+Under development for now.
+Mostly directed towards Robocup Junior Soccer leagues

 ## What to do